 Fun Painting and Drawing Activity for Preschoolers

 This unique painting activity uses a cardboard canvas and a variety of fine motor tools.
-Extend the painting activity by prompting kids to draw pictures on their masterpieces for creative and fine motor fun!
+Extend a painting activity by inviting kids to draw pictures on their masterpieces with simple paint tools!

 This post contains affiliate links.
 Privacy and Disclosure

 Do your preschoolers love getting up to their elbows in finger painting?
-They certainly don't seem to mind the mess as much as the grownups do.
+Kids certainly don't seem to mind the mess as much as the grownups do.

 Cardboard canvas